CGPI98.7wk -1.4%

 Together these cities represent approximately 55% of Canadian grocery spend and all ten provinces.

-Coverage spans the three largest Canadian grocery parents (Loblaw, Metro, Empire) plus two regional players (Pattison's Save-On-Foods, Giant Tiger).
+Coverage spans the three largest Canadian grocery parents (Loblaw, Empire, Metro), Empire's Voilà online storefront, and two regional players (Pattison's Save-On-Foods, Giant Tiger), totalling roughly 160 active stores.
+Giant Tiger is a general merchandiser and stocks only part of the basket — see §7.5.
 Walmart Canada and Costco are not currently covered — see §7.2.

 2.3 Basket (50 items, 9 categories)